sudoariel/AOSP-CarSettings/README.md

 Returns the AvailabilityStatus for the setting.
 This status is used to determine if the setting should be shown, hidden, or disabled.
 Defaults to *AVAILABLE*.
 This will be called before the controller lifecycle begins and on refresh events.

 #### **updateState(Preference)**
 To update the presentation of the preference for the current system state (summary, switch state, etc).
 If the preference has dynamic content (such as preferences added to a group), it may be updated here as well.
 Operations should be idempotent as this may be called multiple times.
-This will only be called when the following are true: getAvailabilityStatus()} returns *AVAILABLE* and onCreateInternal() has completed.
+This will only be called when the following are true: getAvailabilityStatus() returns *AVAILABLE* and onCreateInternal() has completed.

 #### **onApplyUxRestrictions(CarUxRestrictions)**
 Updates the preference enabled status given the RestrictionInfo.
 This will be called before the controller lifecycle begins and on refresh events.
 The preference is disabled by default when  CarUxRestrictions#UX_RESTRICTIONS_NO_SETUP is set in UxRestrictions.
 Subclasses may override this method to modify enabled state based on additional driving restrictions.